Dr. Greg Jantz

 Webinar Presenter

-Dr. Gregg Jantz, Founder of The Center, A Place of HOPE in Edmonds, WA.
+Dr. Greg Jantz, Founder of The Center, A Place of HOPE in Edmonds, WA.
 He is a go-to media expert for mental health, and drug and alcohol addictions.
 He is a regular contributor to The Huffington Post and Psychology Today.

 Summary